How to Boost Your WiFi Signal: Increase Your WiFi Speed

 3. Update Router Firmware

-Firmware is the software that runs on your router — sort of like an Operating System.
-Similar to OS updates, firmware updates contain small fixes to improve the security and performance.
-The savings aren’t huge, but it’s a good idea to be up-to-date for security purposes regardless.
+Firmware is the software that runs on your router — sort of like an Operating System (OS).
+Similar to OS updates, firmware updates make small fixes to improve security and performance.
+Each update may not result in noticeable changes, but keeping your firmware up to date will maximize data security.

-Newer, nicer routers should have information about how to update your firmware available through the network admin panel, allowing you to check for updates and upgrade with just a few clicks.
-Older, less nice routers require you to manually check the website and do some digging, or even download a ZIP file to your router manually.
+Newer, more advanced routers should have information about how to update your firmware through the network admin panel, allowing you to check for updates and upgrade with just a few clicks.
+Older routers may require you to manually install updates via checking the website or downloading a ZIP file.

 Because the process for determining what firmware you have and what updates are available varies by manufacturer, be sure to follow the manufacturer guidelines for performing updates.